addonelson/node_readme/README.md

     ##Installation:
     To install and use this project you will need node.js and inquirer npm in order to get this to work
     ##Usage:
-    Once inquirer and node.js are installed open VScode and right click, open terminal. type node index.js and the questions will launch.
+    Once inquirer and node.js are installed open VScode and right click, open terminal.
+Type "node index.js" press enter and the questions will launch.
 Simply answer the questions.
+If you would like to have the file saved somewhere other than my chosen path you must put that in on line 107.
     ##Credits:
     For this project I used Udemy.com and https://www.npmjs.com/package/inquirer to reasearch how to accomplish this task.
     ##License: